 Ironically, an American CIA operative, played by Martin Freeman, befriends the Wakandans and assists in their battle against evil.
 His role as an ally to the Wakandans is ironic because he works for and represents the very thing the film seems to criticize.

 In developing the story of Wakanda and the Black Panther, the film makes use of African customs, religion, wildlife, and language.
-It’s not a super hero film infused with white European/American traditions.
+It’s not infused with white European/American traditions.
 Costume design based on African fashions make it distinctive.
-The African setting is more vividly realized than in many Marvel films.
-It’s truly envisioned.
+The African setting is vividly realized --it’s truly envisioned.
 The city at the center of Wakanda is imaginatively detailed DGI.